-If postdoctoral fellows or students are involved in Northwestern University research, even if sponsored by or involving a faculty member's start-up company, it is considered university activity.
-Conversely, if they are engaged on the company side of research (e.g., serving as a PI or researcher on the company side of an SBIR or STTR award to the faculty start-up company), that is considered external activity and a COI management plan should be considered with respect to their Northwestern role and responsibilities.
-Northwestern's Conflict of Interest Office should be consulted for guidance.
+If postdoctoral fellows or students are involved in Northwestern University research, even if sponsored by or involving a faculty member's start-up company, it is considered university activity (and effort) in which the individual is engaged.
+Conversely, if they are engaged on the company side of research (e.g., serving as a PI or researcher on the company side of an SBIR or STTR award to the faculty start-up company {if they meet sponsor eligibility requirements to serve in that role}), that is considered external activity, and a COI management plan should be considered with respect to their Northwestern role and responsibilities.
+Northwestern's Conflict of Interest Office should be consulted and can provide guidance around establishing COI management plans for these and similar circumstances.